Conspiracy Game: Plot summary

-When Briony and Jeb appear on the doorstep of Jack and his twin brother's remote cabin, he is stunned by her revelation that she's pregnant.
-He's even more surprised by the information that not only is Whitney still alive, but he's also plotting to kidnap Briony.
+When Briony and Jeb appear on the doorstep of Jack and his twin brother's remote cabin, he is stunned by her revelation that she is pregnant.
+He is even more surprised by the information that not only is Whitney still alive, but he is also plotting to kidnap Briony.
 Somewhat to even Briony's surprise, he agrees to protect her and the baby.
-It's not all good news however; the attraction manufactured by Whitney is as intense as ever; if anything, it's even stronger than before.
+It is not all good news however, as the attraction manufactured by Whitney is intense and stronger than before.

-As they spend time together, Briony realizes that Jack is not the “badass” he purports to be, but a man shattered by an abusive and painful childhood.
+As they spend time together, Briony realizes that Jack is not the "badass" he purports to be, but a man shattered by an abusive and painful childhood.
 His own father killed his mother and tried to kill him and his brother because of his intense jealousy.
 Jack has always feared that he too would be like that if he were ever to fall in love.

 Just as Jack and Briony reach this new understanding, the house comes under attack.
 Whitney's men have found her again.
 Briony realizes that the only way they could be tailing her is with a tracking devise.
 She finds and removes it.
-She also makes another revelation; she remembers that she has a sister, a twin sister.
-A fact that Luther, one of the men sent to reacquire her confirms.
+She also makes another revelation; she remembers that she has a twin sister, a fact that Luther, one of the men sent to reacquire her confirms.
 Luckily, Jack and Ken are able to fight off the soldiers until they can be rescued by their comrades.

 Both Jack and Ken pledge to help find Briony find her sister, Mari.